Outmaneuvering Giants: How Dimas Harry Priawan (Dekoruma) Carved a Unique Path in Indonesia’s Furniture Industry

 One such friend is Fadly Sahab, CEO of ZAP, who despite working in a different industry, shares similar entrepreneurial challenges.

-Dimas recalls a pivotal moment during his Virtual ISP, when Endeavor Board Member Raoul Oberman gave him a simple but game-changing piece of advice: “Upgrade your camera and lighting setup.”
+Dimas also recalls a pivotal moment during his Virtual ISP, when Endeavor Board Member, Raoul Oberman, gave him a simple but game-changing piece of advice: “Upgrade your camera and lighting setup.”

 “The presentation is just as important as the pitch,” Dimas reflects.